SSWConsulting/SSW.Rules.Content/rules/do-you-know-what-currency-to-quote-overseas/rule.md

 Of course, if you are dealing with somebody regularly, then you should know their preferred currency.

 ### Domestic Transactions

 Use local currency.
 E.g. Australian company billing someone in Australia:
 ::: greybox
 Our price is $1,000
 :::
 ::: bad
-Figure: Bad example - the client doesn't know whether it's AUD or USD
+Figure: Bad example - The client doesn't know whether it's AUD or USD
 :::

 ::: greybox